BenZhiGroup/JARVIS/README.md

 # Work In Progress
 * Work with [Homeassistant](https://github.com/home-assistant).
-* Send mp3 file with ttl.
+* Send mp3 file with tts.
 * Connect with Midjourney
 * Send video file with D-ID.